+One of Christ’s most popular forms of instruction was the “parable” — a true-to-life story designed to illustrate important spiritual concepts.
 Perhaps the two most recognizable of these twenty-nine deposits of New Testament instruction are the parables of the Prodigal Son, and the Good Samaritan.
-In this piece, we will reflect upon the Samaritan narrative (Luke 10:25-37).
+In this piece, we will reflect upon the Samaritan narrative (Lk.
+10:25-37).

 The Interrogating Lawyer